CrazyGamesCom/unity-optimizations-package/README.md

 # Unity WebGL optimizations

-The purpose of this package is to help you optimize your game, by reducing the build size and increasing the performance.
-At the moment, it is targeted to WebGL games.
+The purpose of this package is to help you optimize your game by reducing the build size and increasing the performance.
+At the moment, it is targeted at WebGL games.

 If you are using our CrazySDK, this package will come integrated with it.